angular/components/src/material/dialog/dialog.md

 `MatDialog` creates modal dialogs that implements the ARIA `role="dialog"` pattern by default.
 You can change the dialog's role to `alertdialog` via `MatDialogConfig`.

-You should provide an accessible label to this root dialog element by setting the `ariaLabel` or `ariaLabelledBy` properties of `MatDialogConfig`.
+In order to make your dialog title/name known and read by all screenreaders regardless of OS or browser, you should provide an accessible label to this root dialog element.
+You can do so either by setting the dialog name/title as a value to the `ariaLabel` property of `MatDialogConfig` or providing the id of the respective element with the dialog name as `ariaLabelledBy` property of `MatDialogConfig`.
 You can additionally specify a description element ID via the `ariaDescribedBy` property of `MatDialogConfig`.
+If none of these properties (`ariaLabel`,`ariaLabelledBy`, or `ariaDescribedBy`) are applied to `MatDialogConfig` the default aria-label value will be "Dialog Modal".

 #### Keyboard interaction

 By default, the escape key closes `MatDialog`.
 While you can disable this behavior via the `disableClose` property of `MatDialogConfig`, doing this breaks the expected interaction pattern for the ARIA `role="dialog"` pattern.